Manpreet added to Khel Ratna winners; sports ministry okays 35 Arjuna awardees | Sports-Games

 It was held online last year due to the COVID-19 pandemic.

-The Khel Ratna award is given for the spectacular and most outstanding performance in the field of sports by a sportsperson over a period of previous four years.
-Arjuna Award for outstanding performance in Sports and is given for good performance over a period of previous four years and showing qualities of leadership, sportsmanship and a sense of discipline.
+The Khel Ratna award is given for the spectacular and most outstanding performances by a sportsperson over a period of previous four years.

-''A large number of nominations were received for these awards this year, which were considered by the Selection Committee headed by Justice (Retd.)
-Mukundakam Sharma (former Judge of Supreme Court), consisting members from eminent sportspersons and persons having experience in sports journalism & sports administrator etc,'' the ministry stated.
+Given the unprecedented Olympic and Paralympic performance, the number of awardees was expected to be high this year.

+India won seven medals in the Olympics and notched up 19 medals, including five gold, eight silver and six bronze medals at the Paralympics in the country's best ever show at the two sporting extravaganzas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)